 User properties are attributes you define to describe segments of your user base, such as language preference or geographic location.

 Analytics automatically logs some user properties; you don't need to add any code to enable them.
-If your app needs to collect additional data, you can set up to 25 different Analytics User Properties in your app.
+If you need to collect additional data, you can set up to 25 different Analytics User Properties per project.
 Note that user property names are case-sensitive and that setting two user properties whose names differ only in case results in two distinct user properties being logged.

 Before you begin

 If this is your first time adding Analytics to your app, complete the following procedures: